Greek Myths v. 1.0

 Read the story above.

-Ask the children to express rage with their faces.
-What do you think — do rage-filled faces look frightening?
+Now ask the children to express rage with their own faces.
+Then you can ask them this question: Do rage-filled faces look frightening?

 Ask the children who are the characters in the story, and perhaps have someone (you or one of the children) write them down.
 Ask who wants to act out the different parts (and note that you don’t have to be the same gender as the part you’d like to act out).
 One child can be the head of Medusa, and have a rage-filled face.
 One child can be Perseus, and swagger and try to look tough.